 The land of the pyramids is often on traveller’s to-go lists.
 Famous sights like the Pyramids, the Sphinx, the Valley of the Kings, the Nile river and the great temple of Abu Simbel are really just the tip of the iceberg in a country where you come face to face with treasures of the ancient world every day.
 There is much here to explore and be amazed by.

-Egypt has a more varied climate than most travellers realize and really the best time to go is spring or autumn so the hot places aren’t too scorching and the cooler spots aren’t freezing.
+Egypt has a more varied climate than most travelers realize and really the best time to go is spring or autumn so the hot places aren’t too scorching and the cooler spots aren’t freezing.

 In summer it can get up to 40 degrees Celsius in dusty, polluted Cairo and Luxor and Aswan are equally unbearable.
 While they are best visited in the winter, you need a little warmth to enjoy the beaches of Sinai and it’s typically a little too rainy on the coast of Alexandria during the winter.
 So the autumn or spring is a good compromise to be able to experience most areas with relative comfort.

 The tourist high season is considered winter (December to February) and if you come out of season you will also enjoy cheaper hotel prices.
-Religious holidays aren’t too much of an inconvenience for travellers although the fasting month of Ramadan is best avoided when restaurants are closed and other opening hours erratic.
+Religious holidays aren’t too much of an inconvenience for travelers although the fasting month of Ramadan is best avoided when restaurants are closed and other opening hours erratic.

 Egypt is comparatively cheap if you’re coming from a developed nation.
 You can find dorm beds for as little as USD $8-10 or cheap singles/doubles for around $12/20.